TheWolverine.com - Michigan Wolverines Basketball Podcast: Tom Crawford With John Borton

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-Lansing radio personality Tom Crawford joins the podcast, talking March Madness with senior editor John Borton.
+Lansing radio personality Tom Crawford joins the podcast, talking about John Beilein's team in the Sweet 16.

-Crawford delves into Michigan's win over Montana, what's ahead with Florida, and even talks about Tom Izzo's nationally publicized flareup with his own player.
+Crawford and senior editor John Borton discuss a host of elements that led to Michigan's big win over Florida to reach the next level, and what's ahead with Texas Tech next up on the road to the Final Four.

 Here's what Crawford had to say.